spine/spine/site/site.md

     Users.init({item: User.first()});

 Using `navigate()` ensures that the URL's fragment is kept in sync with the relevant controllers.
 It's important to note that `navigate()` __won't__ trigger any events or route callbacks.

+##HTML5 History

+Spine also gives you the option of using HTML5's History API, which has the advantage of being able to alter the url without a page refresh or using hash fragments.
+This means cleaner URLs in a format your users are accustomed to.

+To use the History API, instead of hash fragments, pass `{history: true}` to `setup()`:

+    Spine.Route.setup({history: true});

+HTML5 History support will only be enabled if this option is present, and the API is available.
+Otherwise, Spine's routing will revert back to using hash fragments.

+However, there are some things you need to be aware of when using the History API.
+Firstly, ever URL you send to `navigate()` needs to have a real HTML representation.
+Although the browser won't request the new URL at that point, it will be requested if the page is subsequently reloaded.
+In other words you can't make up arbitrary URLs, like you can with hash fragments; every URL passed to the API needs to exist.
+One way of implementing this is with server side support.

+When browsers request a URL (expecting a HTML response) you first make sure on server-side that the endpoint exists and is valid.
+Then you can just serve up the main application, which will read the URL, invoking the appropriate routes.
+For example, let's say your user navigates to `http://example.com/users/1`.
+On the server-side, you check that the URL `/users/1` is valid, and that the User record with an ID of `1` exists.
+Then you can go ahead and just serve up the JavaScript application.

+The caveat to this approach is that it doesn't give search engine crawlers any real content.
+If you want your application to be crawl-able, you'll have to detect crawler bot requests, and serve them a 'parallel universe of content'.
+That is beyond the scope of this documentation though.

 #Patterns